telerik/blazor-docs/components/stockchart/labels-template-and-format.md

 The StockChart for Blazor can render labels on the axes, and the navigator.
 You can control those texts not only through the values you data bind, but also through [format strings](#format-strings) or [templates](#templates).

+You can also rotate the labels by setting the `Angle` parameter to a numeric value the labels will rotate to.

 * [Format Strings](#format-strings)
 * [Templates](#templates)